Explore UAB

 • Medical Withdrawal Documentation Submission

-To submit a Voluntary Medical Withdrawal, students should log in to BlazerNet and start the process by submitting a Full Term Voluntary Medical Withdrawal.
-This option should only be utilize after the term has ended.
-Students might also experience physical injuries during the semester that might qualify them for a Partial Term Voluntary Medical Withdrawal.
-This option can only be used for a withdrawal due to a physical injury that prevents course completion.
+To submit a Voluntary Medical Withdrawal after the term has ended, students should log in to BlazerNet and start the process by submitting a Full Term Voluntary Medical Withdrawal.
+This option should only be utilized after the term has ended.

-For both a Full Term Voluntary Medical Withdrawal (post-term) and a Partial Term Voluntary Medical Withdrawal (during the term), students are required to submit the following documentation to Student Health Services:
+For a Full Term Voluntary Medical Withdrawal (post-term), a Partial Term Voluntary Medical Withdrawal (during the term), or to change the effective date of a full term withdrawal, students are required to submit the following documentation to Student Health Services:

 This submission should include any supporting documentation for this request.
 Submission instructions are located above.
 For questions, please log into the Patient Portal and send a message using the same instructions in the above attachment.